The bully, the narcissist, the know-it-all, even the psychopath.

 Both popular culture and real life are rife with examples of alleged bullying.
-Just last week, San Diego Mayor Bob Filner was accused by his communications director, Irene McCormack Jackson, of harassment including dragging her around in a headlock and whispering sexual advances.
+Just this week, San Diego Mayor Bob Filner was accused by his communications director, Irene McCormack Jackson, of harassment including dragging her around in a headlock and whispering sexual advances.
 Filner has rejected the claims.

 2 in 10 workers: Boss hurt my career